-Advisory: EWRT 200 and READ 200 (or LART 200), or ESL 261, 262 and 263.
-Two hours lecture-laboratory for each unit of credit (24 hours total for each unit of credit per quarter).
+Ballet Workshop (Student Productions) DANC 27A 2 Units Advisory: EWRT 200 and READ 200 (or LART 200), or ESL 261, 262 and 263.

+Six hours laboratory (72 hours per quarter).

 (This course is included in the Dance Performance Family of activity courses.
 Please see Course Repetition, Repeatability and Families page for more information.)